Arthur-Milchior/anki-enhance-main-window/README.md

 Each column should occur after the line "columns" :[, and before the line with a closing bracket ].
 The order of the lines is important, since it's the order in which columns will be displayed by anki.
 This order can also be changed by dragging and dropping the column title.
 This means that you can reorder columns in anki by reordering the lines in the configuration.
 You can copy a line to display a column multiple time (for example, once using percent, and another time using absolute number).

 Each column is represented between an opening curly bracket {, and a closing curly bracket }.
-Each column uses 8 parameters, each represented as a pair
+Each column uses 8 parameters, each represented as a pair `key:value`.
->>key:value
 We'll tell you the meaning of each key, whether you can change its value, and what will this change do.

 ### Name
 The first value is a description, which will tell you what the column represent.
 Do NOT alter this value, or the add-on will raise an error.